DWFM

-DWFM (92.3 FM), broadcasting as 92.3 Radyo5 TRUE FM, is a radio station owned by the Nation Broadcasting Corporation and operated by TV5 Network.
-It serves as the flagship station of the Radyo5 network, which is one of the assets of News5.
-The station's studio is located in TV5 Media Center, Reliance cor.
-Sheridan Sts., Brgy.
-Buayang Bato, Mandaluyong, while its transmitter is located in NBC compound, Block 3, Emerald Hills, Sumulong Highway, Antipolo.
-This station operates daily from 4 a.m. to 12 midnight.
+DWFM (92.3 FM), broadcasting as FM Radio 92.3, is a radio station owned by Nation Broadcasting Corporation and operated by Philippine Collective Media Corporation.
+It serves as the flagship station of FM Radio Philippines.
+The station's studio is located at 5th Floor, The Ignacia Place, 62 Sgt.
+Esguerra Ave corner Mother Ignacia Ave., Barangay South Triangle, Diliman, Quezon City; its transmitter is located at NBC compound, Block 3, Emerald Hills, Sumulong Highway, Antipolo.

-As of Q4 2022, Radyo5 is the 7th most-listened to FM radio station (and #3 among news radio stations) in Metro Manila, based on a survey commissioned by Kantar Media Philippines and Kapisanan ng mga Brodkaster ng Pilipinas.

 History

 1973–1998: MRS

 DWFM signed on in 1973 as MRS 92.3 (MRS meaning Most Requested Song), Manila's third FM station at that time.
 Having an adult contemporary format during its existence, the station is known for playing the most requested song every hour.
 DWFM quickly became the top-rated FM station in Manila, and held this title for most of its existence.
 The success of DWFM led NBC to establish other FM stations using a similar format, including Cebu's DYNC in 1975, and Davao's DXFM.

 Its first home was in Jacinta Building 1 along Pasay Road (near the Ayala Center complex).
 It later on moved to the NBC Tower/Jacinta Building 2 (now as ACQ Tower) along EDSA, Guadalupe, Makati.